wizhardhacker1/DDOS-WebPage/README.md

 1.)
 Download file  (html file)

 2.)
-Save to folder or add to hosted TOR site
+Save to folder or add to hosted web site (onion)

 3.)
 Edit Script and add websites to DDOS - remove the examples 'https://4.io/',